nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

      use.
 It is more frequently used in communication with NV-CONTROL clients such as nvidia-settings.

+   o A connector number-based name (e.g., "Connector-0"), where each name
+     identifies a physical connector on the graphics card.
+Connector numbers for these names are guaranteed to begin at 0 and monotonically increase to the maximum number of connectors on the graphics card.

+     Note that multiple display devices may have the same connector number-based name: DisplayPort Multi-Stream devices on the same connector, or display devices representing different protocols that can be possibly driven by the same connector (e.g., DisplayPort versus TMDS protocols driven over a DisplayPort connector).

+     This name is most useful with the "ConnectedMonitor" X configuration option in situations where you want to emulate the presence of one or more connected monitors, but do not necessarily care which physical connectors are used.
+E.g.,

+         Option "ConnectedMonitor" "Connector-0, Connector-1"

 When DisplayPort 1.2 branch devices are present, display devices will be created with type- and connector-based names that are based on how they are